Your secret place in Lisbon is...

 Palace of the Marquises of Fronteira

-The Palace of the Marquises of Fronteira in Lisbon (Palácio Marquês De Fronteira) is one of the best kept secrets in the city.
+The Palace of the Marquises of Fronteira in Lisbon (Palácio Marquês De Fronteira) is one of the best kept secrets of the city.

-Little known in general and less visited by tourists, this 17th-century palace is nevertheless one of the most impressive corners of the Portuguese capital, behind whose façade lie gardens filled with tiles, marine elements, and mythological figures worthy of a fantasy tale.
+Little known in general and less visited by tourists, this 17th century palace is nevertheless one of the most impressive corners of the Portuguese capital, whose facade hides gardens full of tiles, marine elements and mythological figures worthy of a fantastic tale.

 Nestled in the Monsanto Forest Park (perhaps its location is the reason why it receives few visitors), the Fronteira Palace was originally the summer residence of the family of the first Marquis of Fronteira.